Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintC/us027/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* This user story depends
+* This user story depends on US020 as this user story is the one that registers green spaces and if there are no green spaces the list can't be created.

 ### 1.5 Input and Output Data

 **Input Data:**

-* Typed data:
-    * Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check- up Frequency (in Kms)

-* Selected data:
+* None

 **Output Data:**

-* Confirmation of car data
-* Car registration
+* List with the sorted green spaces

 ### 1.6.
 System Sequence Diagram (SSD)